lingyi-owl/jena_workshop/_episodes/52_exploring_data.md

 ```
 ~~~

-First, let’s talk about the code and then we’ll get to the plot.
-We used the `$` before to access parts of the FeatureTable object, but we can also use it to access functions.
-It’s similar to the `%>%` function from magrittr, in that it feeds the object preceding the `$` to the following function.
-Here, we used the `$` to apply the FeatureTable `plot()` function to pond_ft.
-Keep in mind that the `plot()` function here is not the same as the base R `plot()` function.
-When applied to a FeatureTable object, `$plot()` is actually an alias for the function `featuretable.plot()` which is actually a ggplot2 wrapper.
-You’ll see more about the $ operator and FeatureTable functions coming up.
-The topic is also covered in the FeatureTable vignettes.

 Onto the plot.
 First off, the x axis labels aren’t very informative right now.
 We can replace the axis labels with more meaningful names using `scale_x_discrete()`: